 February 2020: ESIA Position Paper on the upcoming EU Industry Strategy

-December 2019: OECD trade policy paper on Measuring distortions in international markets: The semiconductor value chain
+December 2019: OECD Trade Policy Paper on Measuring distortions in international markets: The semiconductor value chain

 April 2019: Independent High-Level Expert Group on Artificial Intelligence: Ethics Guidelines for Trustworthy AI

-December 2018: Commission approves plan to support joint research & innovation project in microelectronics
+December 2018: Commission Press Release on State aid: Commission approves plan by France, Germany, Italy and the UK to give €1.75 billion public support to joint research and innovation project in microelectronics

 June 2018: Boosting Electronics Value Chains in Europe

-April 2018: Re-finding Industry – Defining Innovation (the “Rüttgers Report”)
+April 2018: The ‘Rüttgers Report’: Re-finding Industry – Defining Innovation

 October 2017: GEAR 2030 Final Report

-July 2017: LAB – FAB – APP: Investing in the European future we want (the “Lamy Report”)
+July 2017: The ‘Lamy Report’: LAB – FAB – APP: Investing in the European future we want

-April 2017: Industry in Europe – Facts & figures on competitiveness & innovation 2017
+February 2017: Industry in Europe – Facts & figures on competitiveness & innovation 2017

 August 2016: Digitising the Industry: Internet of Things Connecting the Physical, Digital and Virtual Worlds